badreeah/KnightHoot-App/README.md

 - **Safe Browsing**: Secure web browsing interface
 - **Profile**: User settings and preferences
 - **Statistics**: View scan history and analytics

+## Feature Guides

+### Email Scanning

+To scan your emails for phishing attempts:

+1. Navigate to the **Profile** screen from the app menu.
+2. Tap on **Email Scanning** in the settings section.
+3. If not connected, enter your email address and a 16-character app password (generated from your email provider's security settings, e.g., Gmail App Passwords).
+4. Connect your email account.
+5. Once connected, the app will automatically scan your emails for phishing indicators.
+6. View email statistics and alerts in the **Statistics** screen or **Manage Alerts** section.

+To disconnect your email account, return to the **Profile** screen and tap on **Email Scanning** again, then confirm the disconnection.

 ---